 Michael Beloff KC made his final appearance before the English Courts in November 2018.
 The Lord Justice presiding commented that "it has been not merely an honour, but also a pleasure to be addressed by you in your last case", whilst the opposing Counsel added "on behalf of the Bar, that Mr Beloff is one of the very most highly regarded members of our profession, and not only for his erudition, but also for his charm and kindness".
 This was reported in a Times Law Diary piece, which closed with "[h]is international career with the Court of Arbitration for Sport will continue.
 Finished?
 I suspect that he has hardly begun."

-Michael will continue to practise law from Blackstone Chambers as an arbitrator and advisor.
+Michael continues to practise law from Blackstone Chambers as an arbitrator and advisor.

-The Honourable Michael J Beloff KC, President of Trinity College, Oxford 1996-2006, Treasurer of Grays Inn 2008, was born in 1942 and educated at the Dragon School, Eton (King's Scholar, Captain of the School and Editor of the Eton College Chronicle), and Magdalen College, Oxford (Open Demy).
+The Honourable Michael J Beloff KC, President of Trinity College, Oxford 1996-2006, Treasurer of Grays Inn 2008, was educated at the Dragon School, Eton (King's Scholar, Captain of the School and Editor of the Eton College Chronicle), and Magdalen College, Oxford (Open Demy).

 He has degrees in history (first class) and law from the University of Oxford, where he was President of the Oxford Union and a member of the Oxford Union Debating Tour of the USA in 1964.
 He was the HWC Davis Prizeman (History) in 1961.

 He is an FRSA, FICPD, an Academician of the Academy of Learned Societies for the Social Sciences and a member of ASPE.
 He is an Honorary Fellow of the Institute of Advanced Legal Studies, an Honorary Fellow of Trinity College, Oxford, an Honorary Vice-President of the Oxford University Law Society and has honorary doctorates from Farleigh Dickinson University (USA), De Montfort University, Buckingham University and The Open University.